Q-OvO-Q/cognitive_test_group_1/Maths_Test/README.md

 - User-friendly interface for efficient navigation and operation.

 #### Known Issues
-- Display issues when the question parts repeat.
+- Display issues when the question parts get repeated.
 - Poor code readability.